EricssonResearch/scream/code/gscream/readme.txt

 Install rpicamsrc
 https://thepihut.com/blogs/raspberry-pi-tutorials/16021420-how-to-install-use-the-raspberry-pi-camera

-Enable the use of rpicamsrc with the
-#define RPICAM
-in gstgscreamtx.cpp
-Build gst-screamtx plugin

 Issue.
 File glibconfig.h is missing when gscream plugin is built.
 Solution copy file glibconfig.h from /usr/lib/arm-linux-gnueabihf/glib-2.0/include
 to
 /usr/include/glib-2.0

-make the applications
-run sender side with
-./gscream_app_rpi_tx <ip>